There are many benefits to creating a book outline, but before you do decide to plan it and reap those benefits – don’t outline your book…

 Chances are you are stuck, and nothing is flowing.
 But you do have a body of work which is great, or is it?
 I always think that nothing is wasted, so it’s good that you got it out.

 Learning why you must outline your book is part of the process

-Before I go on this is very much aimed at non-fiction writers because I know a lot of fiction writers who do indeed pants their books and it works for them.
-I tried it for fiction and it doesn’t work for me.
-What does work though for fiction is start by pantsing and then open up Snowflake and plan the
+Before I go on, this is very much aimed at non-fiction writers because I know a lot of fiction writers who do indeed pants their books, and it works for them.
+I tried it for fiction, and it doesn’t work for me.
+What does work, though, for fiction is to start by pantsing and then open up Snowflake and plan the rest.

 How did the don’t outline your book writing fest go?